OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 I/O layer.
 The plan is to mostly copy GDAL's vsicurl implementation inside PROJ, with needed adjustmeents and proper namespacing of it.

+A retry strategy (typically a delay with an exponential back-off and some random jitter) will be added to account for intermittent network or server-side failure.

 URL building
 ++++++++++++